-Scammers are preying on fears surrounding the coronavirus.
-They are taking advantage of emotions and urgency, so you’ll send money, share personal information, or possibly even share your log-in credentials at work.
+Since the pandemic began, bad guys have preyed on fears surrounding COVID-19.
+They take advantage of emotions and urgency, so you’ll send money, share personal information, or possibly even share your log-in credentials at work.

 HOW IT WORKS

-These scams may use emails, texts or social media posts.
-They may try to look official, like they are from a health agency or a company’s IT department.
-But they are just another way to send malware through attachments, or to point you to phony websites that ask for log-in credentials.
-Their message may promise important information, offer help securing the federal stimulus funds, mention protection products like masks or VPN software, or ask for a donation.
+These scams may use phone calls, emails, texts or social media posts.
+They look official, like they are from a government agency, health agency or a company’s IT department.
+Their message may promise important information or safety products, or offer help securing the federal stimulus funds or with vaccination scheduling.

 What To Do

-- Only open emails from a sender you know and trust.
+- Only open emails and texts from a sender you know and trust.
 This goes for opening attachments and following links, too.
 Bad guys can use files and links to install malware on your computer or trick you into giving them information.
+You should also be careful of any emails or texts that have instructions encouraging you to click a link to “request benefit payments” or “verify” your personal information.

-- Ignore incoming calls and texts from numbers if you do not recognize them or if you cannot verify the sender is legitimate.
+- Ignore incoming calls and texts from numbers you do not recognize.
 If you do answer, and it sounds like a scam, hang up immediately.
 Don’t try to outsmart the bad guy by giving out wrong information.
 Just hang up.
+You can also initiate a separate means of communication.
+For instance, call the agency back at a number listed on their official site, rather than replying directly to a call or email.

 - Don't share personal information, like passwords, credit card numbers, or bank account information over the phone, in an email or in a text.
 And do not send money to someone you do not really know.

-- If you receive a suspicious text message, alert AT&T by forwarding it to 7726.
+- If you receive a suspicious text message, forward it to us.
+Get step-by-step instruction to report unwanted text messages by following the link.

 - Regularly check your accounts and report any suspicious or fraudulent activity immediately.